2006 Sundance Film Festival

-The 2006 Sundance Film Festival was held in Utah from January 19, to January 29, 2006.
+The 2006 Sundance Film Festival was held in Utah from January 19 to January 29, 2006.
 It was held in Park City, with screenings in Salt Lake City; Ogden; and the Sundance Resort.
 It was the 22nd iteration of the Sundance Film Festival, and the celebration of the 25th anniversary of the Sundance Institute.
 The opening night film was Friends with Money; the closing night film was Alpha Dog.

-Award winners
+Awards

 The official announcement of the winners can be found here.